-The pre-consultation process began on February 11, 2019.
-This update included a policy amendment for the City.
-For a complete draft of the Source Protection Plan, agencies were directed to www.sourcewater.ca
+The pre-consultation process began on April 6, 2021.
+No new and/or amended policies or maps for the City were included as part of the pre-consultation process.
+For a complete draft of the Source Protection Plan, agencies are directed to contact: